Linux VRF Configuration

 </config>

-As you can see, we are encapsulating the outgoing traffic with MPLS label 10100
+As you can see, we are encapsulating the outgoing traffic with MPLS label 10100 (PUSH)

-using the command encap mpls-encap label 10100
+using the command encap mpls-encap label 10100.
+For incoming traffic with MPLS label 10100,

-to direct it into VRF10
+we use mpls-route to direct it into VRF10 (POP) with the following commands:

 dent-1(config-routes-iproute2)# mpls-route 10100